 Let me start by saying that, if you don’t know what a ‘Brazilian Wax’ is then you must be living under a rock.
-Fair enough, this popular practice of pouring hot wax on your nether region to completely remove your entire ‘downstairs carpeting’ is now known by various names - XXX Wax, Hollywood Wax, Manzilian (for the guys) - I even came across a reference to ‘the Naked Chicken’ and ‘a Brazilian Blowout’ (although I’m sure that last one is usually applied to the other end of the human body… lol).
-Anyway, what ever you prefer to call it, Brazilian waxing is one of Australia’s most popular beauty services, and it has a long and interesting history.
+Fair enough, this popular practice of pouring hot wax on your nether region to completely remove your entire ‘downstairs carpeting’ is now known by various names - XXX Wax, Hollywood Wax, Manzilian - I even came across a reference to ‘the Naked Chicken’ and ‘a Brazilian Blowout’ (although I’m sure that last one is usually applied to the other end of the human body… lol).
+Anyway, whatever you prefer to call it, Brazilian waxing is one of Australia’s most popular beauty services, and it has a long and interesting history.

-Centuries before the Brazilian Wax got its name, our ancestral sisters were getting their bits waxed in brazilian-style equivalents.
+Centuries before the Brazilian Wax got its name, our ancestors were getting their bits waxed in brazilian-style equivalents.
 Although mainly for the purposes of hygiene and vermin control (eewww!
 I know!... but fleas and lice were rife in ancient times), especially in hotter climates like ancient Greece, Rome, Egypt and Persia - a full wax was commonly performed using a sugar and lemon paste now know as ‘sugaring’ and was often part of pre-wedding ceremonies.

 But like many ancient customs (and most probably with the development of medicated lice treatment), completely removing one's pubic hair became a lost tradition, and so what we now know as Brazilian waxing lay relatively dormant for the next several millennia.